KaviHShah/Intro-to-Python/materials/02-starting-in-python.md

 **Comments and new lines**

-Commenting your code and using lines liberally is key for others to understand your code.
+Commenting your code, and using lines liberally, are key to making your code easily understandable for others.

 - A **```#```** (Hash) is used for single line comments